MidnattLantern/adventist-uppsala-halsa/README.md

 Components
 ===
 Inside the components directory, there are folders/ directories for each component.
 They come with a JSX file (written in TypeScript), a module.css file and a test file.
 Each component are wrapped in a ComponentContainer div element.

+Header
+---
+Logo: Appearing at the top right of the page, displaying the logo of the organization.
+Pressing the logo will take the user to the organization's main website.
+Search bar: Appearing fixed at the bottom right for phone, and at the header for desktop, the search bar allows the user to find specific information conveniently.
+It's automatically collapses in phone view when not used to save space, but always expanded on desktop.

 Manual Testing
 ===